amisha1816/Semester-Capstone-Project/README.md

 # Farming Game

-__Purpose__: Create a game where the player can live on a small island and complete a variety of tasks, such as farming, selling their pockets and buying new items.
+__Purpose__: Create a game where the player can live on a small island.

-__Goal__: By the middle of June, we'll have our completed the  and have coded our clothing database.
-We also hope to have additional clothing features (e.g. spending tracker).
+__Goal__: By the middle of June, we'll have our game completed and have coded a variety of island tasks such as farming, selling their pockets and buying new items.

-__Technology Used__: Python, Flask (plan), SQL (plan), HTML (plan), Bootstrap (plan)
+__Technology Used__: Python, Pygame